pmahdavi/MoFaSGD/README.md

 #### MoFaSGD (Ours)

 This command runs the `MoFaSGD` experiment with rank 16 on 4 GPUs.
-It loads the base settings from `configs/optimizers/mfsgd.yaml` and applies the specific hyperparameters from the paper as overrides.
+It loads the base settings from `configs/optimizers/mfsgd.yaml` and applies the specific hyperparameters overrides for rank 16 setting.

 ```bash
 python run.py --optimizer mfsgd --num-gpus 4 \